Crimson Quill’s Appraisal #50

 You see, he has become infatuated with Jane’s narcissistic cheerleader friend Angela (Mena Suvari) and developed a school boy crush on the young girl after watching her perform a dance routine at a high school basketball game.
 Moreover, his new-found self-assurance enables him to flirt with her outrageously at every available opportunity, much to his daughter’s disgust.
 Egotistical in the extreme and seemingly brimming with self-assurance, Angela delivers him back to a place where his whole life was ahead of him.

-While Angela is grateful for his attentiveness, she is also secretly covetous of Jane’s flowering bond with neighbor Ricky Fitts (Wes Bentley) and more than aware of how this needles her “best friend”.
+While Angela is grateful for his attentiveness, she is also secretly covetous of Jane’s flowering bond with neighbour Ricky Fitts (a superb Wes Bentley) and more than aware of how this needles her “best friend”.
 To Lester’s delight, she welcomes his every advance and the sexual magnetism continues to build between them.
 Ball tackles this potentially thorny topic respectfully and their exchanges are handled with great sensitivity.
-At no point do his actions come across as even the least bit sinister, and the moment where he learns of her well-disguised naivety, Lester disregards his inner pubescence and acts both dutifully and compassionately.
+At no point do his actions come across as sinister, as he sees her through childlike eyes, and the moment where he learns of her well-disguised naivety, Lester disregards his inner pubescence and acts both dutifully and compassionately.

 Indeed, every character portrayed here is a little lost and none more so than Ricky.
 He is a multifaceted and profoundly troubled young man, living under an oppressive dictatorship run by his totalitarian father Colonel Frank Fitts (Chris Cooper) and adhered to by his introverted wife Barbara (Allison Janney).
 While understated, her silence speaks volumes and, of all the characters explored, hers is perhaps the most tragic non-life depiction.
 Barbara has long since given up on her own aspirations and resigned herself to an existence, nothing more.
 Meanwhile, Frank’s hard-line approach to running a tight ship masks his own self-contempt and is just as well realized.